Looking for affordable holiday gift ideas that won't leave you looking like a cheapskate? Then you've come to the right place!

 08 of 12

 A big pile of books is a great gift for someone who likes to read; and it can be an affordable gift if you opt for a gift card from hpb.com, where the books are cheap and plentiful.
+These gift cards are available in $25, $50, $75 and $100 increments.

-Other Ideas: A gift certificate to a local used bookstore, custom bookplates or a gift card for e-books.Continue to 9 of 12 below.
+Other ideas: A gift certificate to a local used bookstore, custom bookplates or a gift card for e-books.Continue to 9 of 12 below.

 09 of 12

-Dazzle the kitchen connoisseur on your list with the sleek, money-saving abilities of the Misto Oil Sprayer – a nifty gadget that eliminates the need for pricey use-and-toss cooking sprays.
+Dazzle the kitchen connoisseur on your list with the sleek, money-saving abilities of the Misto Oil Sprayer—a nifty gadget that eliminates the need for pricey use-and-toss cooking sprays.
 Just fill the chamber with your preferred oil; pump the lid up and down to build pressure; and spray.

-Other Ideas: Silicone baking cups, a good quality olive oil, premium baking chocolate or homemade vanilla extract.
+Other ideas: Silicone baking cups, a good quality olive oil, premium baking chocolate or homemade vanilla extract.

 10 of 12